- Bachelor’s degree (from a regionally accredited institution, or U.S. equivalent for degree coursework completed outside of the U.S.)

 - Minimum 2.75 GPA in the pre-nursing core (see below)

 You are required to fulfill the pre-nursing core prior to admission.
 The pre-nursing core can be fulfilled through coursework taken at other universities or community colleges.
-For a list of articulated courses at other institutions, please visit the Assist Website.
+For a list of articulated courses at other institutions, please visit the Assist Website (CA Community Colleges only).
 Please be aware that pre-nursing core courses for which you earn less than a grade of C (2.0) may be repeated only once.

 Pre-Nursing Core Information

 - We require a CSU B4 Statistics for the BSN degree.
 The course must include a prerequisite of intermediate algebra in the course description to be approved for articulation.